E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/miniPWPP/readme.rst

 what exactly is happening under the hood of an electronic structure engine.

-With miniPWPP, we present a simple, modularized electronic structure engine, with core capabilities (less than 10 main routines, each beloging to a single step of a DFT workflow) and with minimum decoration.
+With miniPWPP, we present a simple, modularized electronic structure engine, with core capabilities (less than 10 main routines, each belonging to a single step of a DFT workflow) and with minimum decoration.

 Due to this simple structure, miniPWPP can also serve for didactic purposes, both in physics and in information technologies.